History of the Hospital

 Facilities & Services

-ZMH has 100 inpatient beds.
+ZMH has 132 inpatient beds.
 There are 6 inpatient wards including adult male, adult female, pediatrics, maternity, male TB, and female TB.
 The average daily inpatient census is 50.
-The maternity ward has an average of 50 deliveries per month.
+The maternity ward has an average of 120 deliveries per month.
 There is a surgery department.
 Elective cases are scheduled for Tuesdays and Thursdays.
 An average of 50 major and minor surgeries is performed each month.
 The outpatient department (OPD) sees an average of 150 patients per day.
-There are HIV, TB, dental, and eye departments at the OPD.
+In addition to the general Outpatient Clinic, there are HIV, TB, dental, maternal child health and eye departments at the OPD.

 There are also radiology and laboratory departments at ZMH.
 X-ray and ultrasound are available.
 The diagnostic tests offered at the lab include HIV rapid tests, sputum smears for TB, malaria smears, CD4 counts, complete blood counts, and liver/kidney function tests.
 Zambian nationals are employed at the hospital.
 Their salaries are provided by GRZ.
 The 50 staff members who have graduated from a training school are employed as civil servants.
 The other 35 staff members who provide support functions are employed as classified daily employees.

 There is an active chaplain program at ZMH.
 In the morning, daily chapel services in the local language of Chitonga are provided for patients and their family members.
 There is a Chitonga Bible distribution program.
-At night, the JESUS film in Chitonga is shown in the patient wards.
+On weekends, the JESUS film in Chitonga is shown in the patient wards.
 A new chapel building was constructed in 2011.